Dyke-F/Udacity-DRL-Nanodegree-Navigation/README.md

 ## User instructions

-To teach the agent, open an instance of Jupyter Notebook and exectute
+To teach the agent, open an instance of Jupyter Notebook and exectute `Main.ipynb`.